Open Source Project Management Software Review

 Retrospective Open Source Project Management Software

 Retrospectiva is another open source software offering that includes ticketing along with project management.
 It is similar to Trac in that it offers Subversion integration.
 What makes Retrospectiva unique is that it targets itself to the agile software development cycle.
 Not only does it provide the tools to carry out agile software development effectively, it also enhances the process with collaborative tools such as a Wiki and a Blog.
-Retrospectiva also has one of the cleaner interfaces among the project management apps built by and for web developers.
+Retrospectiva also has one of the cleaner interfaces among the open source project management software apps built by and for web developers.
 Also written in Ruby, this application looks promising.

 In Summary